metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 ## 49ers @ Cowboys

 Good misdirection from Kyle Shanahan, running counter plays to the outside zone runs they normally run.
 A good example of why he's a quality offensive coach.

+Micah Parsons has damn well near impacted every single play he's been on the field.
+Amazing.